ibmdb/go_ibm_db/README.md

 go_ibm_db
 ==========

-This driver helps to connect to DB2 for LUW,DB2 for iseries,DB2 for z/OS.
+This driver helps to connect to DB2 for LUW,DB2 for iseries and DB2 for z/OS.

 API Documentation
 ==================